Route Numbering and Alignment

 On Nov.
 6, 1980, a 2.5-mile section of freeway opened in Plainville, leading from I-84 exit 33 to a touchdown at Forestville Ave.
 Route 372 was extended along old Route 72 to the freeway terminus.

 The cancellation of I-291 in the area led to some eventual numbering changes in 1990 as other freeway links were completed.
 A link from I-91 to the Berlin Turnpike became part of the Central Connecticut Expressway, an extension of Route 9, which absorbed all of Route 72 south and east of the 3-way interchange in downtown New Britain.

-In 2010, there will be one more, probably final, change for Route 72: the opening of a four-lane extension, partly on new alignment, leading from the freeway terminus in Plainville to Route 229 in Bristol.
+On Oct.
+14, 2011 was possibly the final change for Route 72: the opening of a four-lane extension, partly on new alignment, leading from the freeway terminus in Plainville to Route 229 in Bristol.